jlhickey/GETTING-TO-KNOW-ME/README.md

 All About Joanne Hickey

 ## Purpose
+ As I continue on the road to being a conding guru, I would like people to see what I have done.
  This page will show appicable information about myself, and what I am learning.
-I have also added projects.

 ## Built With
 * HTML
 * CSS